keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 should we just link to the ref page for those details.

-TODO: Is this version number automatically sync'ed with the application version in the KeptnApp CRD?
+TODO: Is this version number automatically sync'ed with the application version in the KeptnApp CR?
 If I have KeptnApp defined, should I change version number in KeptnApp or in Workload or does it matter?

-### Annotate Namespace CRD
+### Annotate Namespace CR

 TODO: This is the first time we've mentioned Namespace.
 Should we mention something about setting the namespace and all that?